Skip Breadcrumb Links

-The Cooperative education, or Co-op, program provides Grade 11 and 12 students with the opportunity to earn High School credits through the completion of a semester-long unpaid work placement.
+The Cooperative education (Co-op) program provides Grade 11 and 12 students with the opportunity to earn High School credits through the completion of a semester-long unpaid work placement.

-Co-op programs are designed to meet your individual needs, strengths, interests, and learning styles, preparing you with the knowledge, skills, and experience needed to be successful in the future.
+Co-op programs are designed to meet your individual career goals, strengths, interests, and learning styles, preparing you with the knowledge, skills, and workplace experience needed to be successful in the future.

 The Co-op Education Program Includes:

 - A work placement

 Who Can Participate in a Co-op?

 All Grade 11 and 12 students are eligible to participate in the program.

 Participating in a Co-op program is free.
 However, you will not be paid for the work you complete.
 You will receive academic credit for the placement.
 Depending on the location of you Co-op, you may have to budget for travel costs.